-4. Staff Consultation
+5. Staff Consultation

-Consultation with staff on health and safety matters will be via the staff meeting.
-Health and safety will be a standard agenda item every month and staff are encouraged to raise any concerns either via this process or individually.
+Consultation with staff on health and safety matters will be via staff meetings.
+Health and safety will be a standard agenda item every meeting and staff are encouraged to raise any concerns either via this process or individually.
 The aim of consultation is to improve and maintain health and safety policies and procedures within the school and to encourage effective communication regarding health, safety and welfare matters.

-5. Crisis Management
+6. Crisis Management

-A crisis management team has been set up to assist in the reduction of major hazards and risks and to action a recovery plan in the event of a serious accident.
-A separate Crisis Management Plan has been developed by the school and is summarised below.
+A Crisis Management Plan has been developed, based on the County Council's model template and guidance.
+Within the plan, a crisis management team is in place to assist in the reduction of major hazards and risks and to action a recovery plan in the event of a serious accident.

-5.1 Crisis Management Team:
+6.1 Crisis Management Team: